syedaliabbas1214/SPECTER-Enhanced-Document-Classification/README.md

 # SPECTER REVIEW
-This project presents an overview of the paper titled ”SPECTER: Document-level Representation Learning using Citation-informed Transformers”[1].
+This project presents an overview of the paper titled ”SPECTER: Document-level Representation Learning using Citation-informed Transformers”.
 The paper introduces SPECTER, a novel approach for document-level representation learning that leverages citation information to enhance the performance of transformer-based models.
 The report provides